Umair-khurshid/Xonotic-Server/README.md

 # Xonotic Gaming Server

-This repository contains a `Dockerfile` to easily set up and run a Xonotic gaming server using Docker.
+This repository contains an updated `Dockerfile` to easily set up and deploy Xonotic gaming server using Docker.
 Xonotic is a fast-paced first-person shooter that you can host and play online with friends.

 ## Requirements